We are being called to care with increasing resolve and commitment to realize a more just, compassionate world.

 We believe that all beings are endowed with tremendous and tireless capacity for care, compassion, and good; and that with wisdom, these gifts can be shared with others in sustainable and sustaining, rather than debilitating and draining, ways.
 We provide concrete practices and skills, including meditation and peer support, to both heal and evoke this deep potential in all, achieving sustainability and balance in social justice work.

-Caring relationships are at the heart of education.
-Sustainable Compassionate Education is a comprehensive framework that integrates current research in neuroscience, social-emotional learning, mindfulness, and developmental and social psychology.
-This approach aims to support educators in deepening their capacity for care and connection in order that they might: avoid burnout, enhance well being, and nurture relationships.
+Caring for children is one of the most important jobs in the world.
+Yet parents and educators are rarely given the support and tools they need to sustain the work they do.
+We know that caring relationships are at the heart of our work with children and a prerequisite to raising compassionate adults.
+Sustainable Compassion is a comprehensive framework that integrates current research in neuroscience, social-emotional learning, mindfulness, and developmental and social psychology.
+This approach aims to support educators and parents in deepening their self care along with their capacity for care and connection with others in order that they might: avoid burnout and overwhelm, enhance well being, and create community.

-We also provide educators with training in the basics of systems thinking and community organizing.
+In addition to our Sustainable Compassion training, we also provide educators and parents with training in the basics of systems thinking and compassionate community building.
 Our goal is to help cultivate the tools needed for both personal and social transformation.
-We empower educators with the personal tools to face inequity and oppression and the systemic tools to organize their communities toward more compassionate and equitable stances.
+We empower educators and parents with the personal tools to face inequity and oppression and the systemic tools to organize their communities toward more compassionate and equitable stances.

 We affirm that the power of care and the practice of compassion are core values across the spectrum of the healthcare professions.
 Our aim is to empower healthcare providers to deliver the best that their training has to offer with a deep commitment to compassion for themselves and those they serve.